'West-Coast Artists In Light' Volume 1 and Volume 2

 These documentary and archival projects were supported by grants from the Shearwater Foundation (U.K. and U.S.A.)

-'WEST-COAST ARTISTS IN LIGHT' is a three part documentary project on artists - holographers - holographers working in holography on the west-coast of the U.S. and Canada during the 80's and 90's.
-This production was funded by the Shearwater Foundation and produced - directed, shot and edited by Al Razutis.
+'WEST-COAST ARTISTS IN LIGHT' is a four-part documentary project on artists - holographers - holographers working in holography on the west-coast of the U.S. and Canada during the 80's and 90's with Part 4 including works continued today.
+This production Volumes 1-3 were aided by grants from the Shearwater Foundation.
+This production is produced, directed, shot and edited by Al Razutis.

 Interviews and tours of artist studios, labs and art installations reveal the history, techniques and aesthetic interests of a wide-ranging body of unique and world-famous works in the the firls of art holography.
 The contents of this film archive is invaluable for educators, collectors, students and art historians.